jaketae/jaketae.github.io/_posts/2021-01-20-transformer.md

-    tensor([[[[ True,  True,  True,  True,  True,  True,  True,  True, False]]],

-​
-            [[[ True,  True,  True,  True,  True,  True,  True,  True,  True]]]])
+    tensor([[[[ True,  True,  True,  True,  True,  True,  True,  True, False]]], [[[ True,  True,  True,  True,  True,  True,  True,  True,  True]]]])

 You might be wondering why it is necessary to squeeze the mask twice to create extraneous dimensions.
-IF you recall where the masks are applied in the self-attention layer, you will see this:
+If you recall where the masks are applied in the self-attention layer, you will see this:

 ```python
 # energy.shape = [batch_size, num_heads, query_len, key_len]